Kidney Cancer Lawsuits

 Kidney (renal) cancer develops when abnormal kidney cells begin growing out of control, forming a mass of malignant tissue that becomes a tumor.
 Nearly all forms of kidney cancers initially start in the lining of tubules (tiny tubes) within the kidney.

 According to the American Cancer Society, nearly 64,000 new cases of kidney cancer will be diagnosed in the United States in 2017.
-The horrible affliction affects approximately one out of 63 individuals over the course of their lifetime and remains ranked in the top 10 of common cancers affecting Americans.
+The horrible affliction affects approximately one out of 63 individuals throughout their lifetime and remains ranked in the top 10 of common cancers affecting Americans.

 Types of Kidney Cancer